 Please prepare an excel spreadsheet outlining your proposed travel expenses.
 Please include preferred flight dates and times (or vehicle rental dates), hotel name and phone number (and whether you will share a room) and conference registration websites.

 Also, prepare a half-page Word document signed by yourself and your supervisor explaining your travel dates, purpose and how this travel will benefit your H2O program training and First Nations.
+It is best to do this at least two weeks prior your departure.

 Send the spreadsheet and Word document to Program Co-ordinator Wendy Ross